Last updated: March 10th, 2025

-The Predictive Index or PI Cognitive Assessment is a highly challenging 12-minute cognitive test in which you will need to answer 50 questions that examine your verbal, numerical, logical, and abstract reasoning capabilities.
-The difficulty of the PI
+The Predictive Index or PI Cognitive Assessment is a challenging 12-minute cognitive test in which you will need to answer 50 questions that examine your verbal, numerical, logical, and abstract reasoning capabilities.

 The exams are difficult because of two challenges: the complex questions and the tight time limit, which leaves you with only 14 seconds per question on average.

-Two for one: Practice for both assessments with our PI Bundle PrepPack
+Two for one: PI Behavioral & Cognitive Bundle PrepPack

 This section delves into your numerical aptitude, evaluating your proficiency in essential areas like basic arithmetic, recognizing patterns in numerical sequences, and tackling mathematical problems.
 Strong arithmetic skills, a solid understanding of mathematical principles, and the ability to identify patterns within numbers will be your key assets in navigating this assessment.